svgeesus/ondesModulaire/transpositeurs/Readme.md

 * Measure Vref output
 * Re-measure the previous tests, to check (and re-familiarize after the break)
+* test array of buttons.
+Measure actual bounce to get timeout.
+Measure lag.
 * start on front panel design
+* maybe spin out v0.2 PCB without bodges

 Need to decide if standard Eurorack, or modified tiroir-skiff with back panel for outputs.
+If so, good PSU seems hard to get, may need to make own:

+ - ±12V around 100mA
+ - 5V around 300mA or more